NCAR/DART/observations/obs_converters/GMI/README.md

 Swath S2 has 4 channels similar to AMSU-B (166V 166H 183+/-3V 183+/-8V).
 Data for both swaths is observed in the same revolution of the instrument.

-The run-time output (no thinning, whole globe, i.e. about 8 million observations):
+Partial run-time output for one file (no thinning, whole globe, i.e. about 8 million observations):

 ```
   ...